wwchen21227/university-app/README.md

 #### Data & Preparation

 I'm using the search API from http://universities.hipolabs.com/search.
-Due to the limitation of the API, hence i have mannually extracted some of the data into json in university-app/src/data folder.
+Due to the limitation of the API, hence i have manually extracted some of the data into json in university-app/src/data folder.

 **countries.json**
 A list of all the countries data for auto-suggestion country search control.